 Forager on a Bed of Lettuce

-Last spring, around the same time I was experimenting with my first scraggly lettuce rosettes in Aurora, I started noticing lush patches of a young green I did not know.
-I photographed and wondered about these lovely patches, only to later discover that they, too, were wild lettuces with prickly margins and midveins and latex that became more copious later—just growing under different conditions than the tough, solitary invaders of my father-in-law’s carefully tended landscape.
+Around the same time I was experimenting with my first scraggly lettuce rosettes in Aurora, I started noticing lush patches of a young green I did not know.
+I photographed and wondered about these lovely patches, only to later discover that they, too, were prickly lettuce—just growing under different conditions than the tough, solitary invaders of my father-in-law’s carefully tended landscape.

-Back at the house, I swirled the leaves in a bowl of cold water to refresh them, followed by a forceful spraying with the faucet.
-They damaged more easily than the mustard greens I’d also been collecting, but not too badly after their two-hour journey back to the high country.
+Back at the house, I swirled the leaves in a bowl of cold water to refresh them.
 Because some of the greens I collected were a little too close to a dog-walking zone for comfort, I soaked them in a water-and-vinegar bath in the hopes of killing any unwanted microbes.

 In retrospect it’s funny to have spurned a plant for so many years, only to be suddenly reawakened to its merits.
-As my joy over wild lettuce grows with each new epiphany, I find myself eagerly awaiting those small miracles still in store.
-Though I have been intimate with it now for only one season, wild lettuce seems a fitting way to put foraging to bed each season, and to welcome spring once more.
+As my joy over prickly lettuce grows with each new epiphany, I find myself eagerly awaiting those small miracles still in store.
+Prickly lettuce seems a fitting way to put foraging to bed each season, and to welcome spring once more.